 The coastlines of New Zealand are truly spectacular, with many fine beaches and remarkable cliffs, often wooded.
 We will definitely build in time for some beach visits and the chance to swim in the Pacific Ocean and The Tasman Sea.
 Sea temperatures range between 21 and 24C in summer (70 to 76F).

 Given that we are all getting older as each year passes, I am trying to make both these tours as easy as possible, but with a few challenges on offer, should you feel like making the most it!
 New Zealand is largely a mountainous country and to really experience its many splendours requires at least some exertion.
 However, it’s not all mountains…

 Given that we will always have a bus and driver at our disposal, there will be many times when the group can split and participate in two different activities if necessary.
-Any feedback is welcome from anyone reading this, as to how much walking you would like to do – and it can possibly be taken into account when doing the final planning.

 So what is there not to love about New Zealand?
-Come and join me in 2022 and let’s discover the beauty of New Zealand together.
+Come and join me in 2024 and let’s discover the beauty of New Zealand together.